ryandhjeon/KG_ALS/README.md

 # KG_ALS_Exercise

-Run the code on the Colab or any preferred location.
+Run "KG_ALS.ipynb" on the Colab or any preferred location.